 If the magical wardrobe from The Lion, the Witch and the Wardrobe were to go modern, it might look something like this holiday retreat in the Italian alpine village of Madesimo.

-While alpine conditions are conducive to small and cozy living, Italian architect Enrico Scaramellini's insertion of a finely crafted, narrow wooden box (380 square feet) between two existing farm buildings is so small and cozy, one could mistakenly think they had walked into a wardrobe.
+While alpine conditions are conducive to small and cozy living, Italian architect Enrico Scaramellini’s insertion of a finely crafted, narrow wooden box (380 square feet) between two existing farm buildings is so small and cozy, it could actually be mistaken for a wardrobe.
 And with the omnipresent wintry landscape, who knows?
 This could be Narnia.

 Above: A view out into the wintry alpine landscape.

-Above: Scaramellini uses silver-gray paints to echo the existing aged and weathered wood of the surrounding rural buildings.
+Above: Scaramellini used silver-gray paints to echo the existing aged and weathered wood of the surrounding rural buildings.

-Above: The natural tones of the wood warm up the interior.
+Above: The natural tones of the wood warm up the new construction.